John Morrison and the Miz: Split and feud (2009–2011)

-On the April 13 episode of Raw, the Miz lost a match to Raws Kofi Kingston after John Morrison accidentally got him disqualified, which gave Raw a draft pick in the 2009 WWE draft.
+On the April 13 episode of Raw, The Miz lost a match to Raws Kofi Kingston after John Morrison accidentally got him disqualified, which gave Raw a draft pick in the 2009 WWE draft.
 The pick was then revealed to be Miz, and he subsequently attacked Morrison, ending their partnership.
 Two days later on April 15, Morrison was drafted to the SmackDown brand as part of the 2009 Supplemental Draft.

 In October 2009, WWE premiered a new pay-per-view event based around inter-brand matches.
-At the time, the Miz was the second-tier champion on Raw after winning the United States Championship and was subsequently booked against SmackDowns Intercontinental Champion, John Morrison.
-In the build up to their first match since splitting, the two hosted a one-off edition of The Dirt Sheet on the October 16 episode of SmackDown where the two compared themselves to '80s tag team the Rockers, debating over which is more comparable to the successful Shawn Michaels and which was the less successful Marty Jannetty.
+At the time, The Miz was the second-tier champion on Raw after winning the United States Championship and was subsequently booked against SmackDowns Intercontinental Champion, John Morrison.
+In the build up to their first match since splitting, the two hosted a one-off edition of The Dirt Sheet on the October 16 episode of SmackDown where the two compared themselves to '80s tag team The Rockers, debating over which is more comparable to the successful Shawn Michaels and which was the less successful Marty Jannetty.
 At Bragging Rights, Miz pinned Morrison to become the only member of the Raw roster to win an interpromotional match.
 The following month at Survivor Series, Miz captained a team of five wrestlers against Team Morrison in a five-on-five Survivor Series elimination match and once again bested his former partner.
 At the Tribute to the Troops in December, Miz rolled up Morrison for the win in a singles match.
-The two had another match the following March, when John Morrison and his new partner R-Truth challenged for the Unified Tag Team Championships held by the Miz and the Big Show.
-Morrison was finally able to defeat the Miz in a singles match, however Morrison could not pick up the victory for the titles at WrestleMania XXVI.
+The two had another match the following March, when John Morrison and his new partner R-Truth challenged for the Unified Tag Team Championships held by The Miz and the Big Show.
+Morrison was finally able to defeat The Miz in a singles match, however Morrison could not pick up the victory for the titles at WrestleMania XXVI.

+Leading up to that year's Bragging Rights pay-per-view, Miz and Morrison were chosen as members of Team Raw with the Miz being the team's captain.
+On the October 18 episode of Raw, they lost to Team SmackDown in a tag team battle royal.
+At Bragging Rights, they lost to Team SmackDown once again in the 14-man elimination tag team match for the Bragging Rights Trophy.

-In 2011, after the Miz won the WWE Championship, he retained the title against Morrison in a Falls Count Anywhere match on the January 3, 2011, episode of Raw.
-At May's Extreme Rules, Cena won the title in a triple threat steel cage match against the Miz and Morrison.
-Later that year in November, the Miz and Morrison had another Falls Count Anywhere match, in which the Miz caused Morrison a scripted injury; this was used to write Morrison off WWE television as he decided not to renew his contract.
+In 2011, after The Miz won the WWE Championship, he retained the title against Morrison in a Falls Count Anywhere match on the January 3, 2011, episode of Raw.
+At May's Extreme Rules, John Cena won the title in a triple threat steel cage match against The Miz and Morrison.
+At one point, Morrison nearly escaped the cage, but was attacked by R-Truth, who had turned heel on Morrison that February, ending their partnership.
+Later that year in November, The Miz and Morrison had another Falls Count Anywhere match, in which Miz caused Morrison a scripted injury; this was used to write Morrison off WWE television as he decided not to renew his contract.